japio7/iosApps/Fantasy_FB_Draft_Kit/README.md

 the player to your team or mark the player as drafted in the same screen as you view them in with a simple swipe gesture.
 Fantasy FB Draft Kit is the perfect app to manage your fantasy football live drafts!

-Unlisted Player values excepted are as follows: src=""
+Unlisted Player values excepted can be found at https://github.com/japio7/iosApps/blob/master/Fantasy_FB_Draft_Kit/Unlisted_Player_Values

 To report bugs, email me at japio7@icloud.com